 35:50: Can dietary changes help someone who's already been diagnosed with Alzheimer's?

-Alcohol and Alzheimer's: Does Alcohol Increase Your Alzheimer's Risk?Being Patient talks to Dr. Douglas Feinstein, a research professor at the University of Illinois at Chicago and research biologist at the Jesse Brown VA Medical Center, about alcohol and the brain.
+Alcohol and Alzheimer's: Does Alcohol Increase Your Alzheimer's Risk?We talk to Dr. Douglas Feinstein, a research professor at the University of Illinois at Chicago and research biologist at the Jesse Brown VA Medical Center, about alcohol and the brain.

 5:23: What the latest research tells us about alcohol and brain